Tutankhamun's mummy: Later studies

-1968 x-rays
+1968 X-rays

-In 1968 R. G. Harrison, a professor of anatomy, used a portable x-ray machine to re-examine the mummy of Tutankhamun.
-Harrison quickly discovered that Carter had dismembered the mummy, something that is not mentioned in his publication.
+In 1968 R. G. Harrison, a professor of anatomy, used a portable X-ray machine to re-examine the mummy of Tutankhamun.
+Harrison quickly discovered that Carter had dismembered the mummy, something that is not mentioned in his publication but visible in photographs of the unwrapping.
 The mummy, surrounded by cotton wool and secured by modern bandages, had deteriorated since last photographed by Carter's team in 1926.
-The beaded skull-cap had disappeared, as had most of the skin on the head; the eyes appeared to be wide open, and the ears were largely destroyed.
-The beaded collar was gone, as was the front wall of the king's chest; stray beads from this necklace were seen scattered in the torso on the x-rays.
-The limbs had been moved and further disarticulated, with the left hand and thumb of the right hand found in the sand under the body.
+The beaded skull-cap had disappeared, as had most of the skin on the head.
+The eyes appeared to be wide open as the eyelids had been destroyed, and the ears were broken off.
+The ribs had been sawn off and the front of the king's chest, including sternum and clavicles, had been removed.
+Stray beads from the large beaded collar were seen scattered in the torso on the X-rays.
+The limbs had been moved and further disarticulated, with the left hand and thumb of the right hand found in the sand under the body, and some of the digits on the hands and feet missing.
 Although not mentioned by Harrison, the king's penis was also missing.
-The additional damage to the mummy and the removal of the skullcap and collar likely occurred during World War II, and components suggested to be from the collar have since appeared on the antiquities market.
+The additional damage to the mummy and the removal of the skullcap and collar likely occurred during the Second World War, and components suggested to be from the collar have since appeared on the antiquities market.

-The x-rays revealed two levels of resin inside the skull.
+The X-rays revealed two levels of resin inside the skull.
 One was introduced when the body was lying on its back, pooling at the back of the head; the other when the head was tilted far back, settling at the top of the skull.
 Also present in the skull cavity were small bone fragments which Harrison initially believed to be the result of the embalming process.
 The fact that skull fragments were discovered led many to assume the king was murdered by a blow to the head, but the X-ray could not support or discredit this theory.
 His age at death was again estimated to be around 18, with a projected height in life of 5 ft 6.5 in.
 Serological analysis undertaken by the same team determined that Tutankhamun and the KV55 mummy had the same blood group, further indicating a familial relationship.

+1978 examination

+The mummy was examined again in 1978 by American orthodontist James E. Harris, in order to obtain a better X-ray of the king's skull.
+While Harris ultimately did not publish anything about his examination, it apparently did not yield further information regarding the condition of the king's mummy, although still photos taken at the time and released to the public confirmed the findings of the 1968 Harrison team.